 Anger isn’t always a bad thing; some anger can be helpful.
 For example, when expressed appropriately, anger can help a boy to tell someone, “Stop.
 I don’t like that.”
 Anger can also motivate a boy to overcome problems and achieve goals.

 However, some boys lack the skills to regulate their emotions which can eventually lead to aggressive behaviour.
+Learning how to manage anger is important for health and wellbeing.
 Some children struggle to learn to manage anger often exacerbated by hormones or actions of parents.
 Parents and carers therefore play an important role in teaching boys how to manage anger effectively.
 Here are three practical tips on how to temper children’s anger.

 1. Calm him down